Noah7155/wallpapers/README.md

-# I DO NOT OWN THESE IMAGES (Most of them, some are my own photography, ill never tell)
+# I do not own these images, I just like them (Most of them, some are my own photography)

-## I JUST LIKE THEM